Identities of the Kauffman Monoid $\mathcal{K}_3$: Introduction

 In particular, the finite basis problem for the identities satisfied by Kauffman monoids has been solved by \citet{ACHLV15} who proved that, for each $n\ge 3$, the identities holding in the monoid $\mathcal{K}_n$ are not finitely based.
 The proof was based on a very `high-level' sufficient condition for the absence of a finite identity basis; if a semigroup $\mathcal{S}$ satisfies this condition, one can conclude that $\mathcal{S}$ admits no finite identity basis, without writing down any concrete identity holding in $\mathcal{S}$!
 Thus, no information about the identities of $\mathcal{K}_n$ for $n\ge 3$ can be extracted from the proofs in \citep{ACHLV15}, besides, of course, the mere fact that non-trivial identities in $\mathcal{K}_n$ do exist (since they have no finite basis).

 As mentioned in \citep{ACHLV15}, an alternative approach for the finite basis problem for $\mathcal{K}_3$ was independently developed by three of the authors of the present paper (Chen, Hu, and Luo).
 That approach relied on purely syntactic techniques and required, as an intermediate step, a combinatorial characterization of the identities satisfied by $\mathcal{K}_3$.
 Even though the characterization appeared to be of independent interest, it remained unpublished for two reasons: first, its initial, calculation-based proof was rather bulky; second, its main application, that is, the absence of a finite identity basis for $\mathcal{K}_3$, was subsumed by a much more general result in \citep{ACHLV15}.
-Now, when the two other authors (Kitov and Volkov) have joined the team, we have mastered a short, calculation-free proof of the characterization and, besides that, we have found a new application: namely, we have shown that the characterization leads to a polynomial time algorithm to check whether a given identity holds in $\mathcal{K}_3$.
+Now, with the inclusion of Kitov and Volkov in the team, we have mastered a short, calculation-free proof of the characterization and, besides that, we have found a new application: namely, we have shown that the characterization leads to a polynomial time algorithm to check whether a given identity holds in $\mathcal{K}_3$.
 The short proof and the new application make the content of the present paper.

 The characterization of the identities of $\mathcal{K}_3$ and its algorithmic version are presented in Sections~\ref{sec:wire} and~\ref{sec:nfb} respectively.